 - When you fund a Roth IRA with your after-tax money, all future withdrawals in retirement are tax-free.

-- Roth IRAs are best when you think your taxes will be higher in retirement than where they are right now
+- Roth IRAs are best when you think your taxes may be higher in retirement than where they are right now

 - Those under 50 years old can currently contribute up to $6,000 per year